“Let’s talk more tomorrow, okay, Sam? I’ll be home after five. I’ll get sushi from Kenji’s.”

 “He had to gain a lot of weight to get to a healthy size, the ticks and fleas were easy to treat and he had to have a shocking number of teeth pulled.
 Otherwise, he’s good.
 But sometimes, he’ll suddenly yelp, crawl along the ground, hide under something and whimper.
 It’s totally heartbreaking.
 So, I might not know his whole story, but I learn bits and pieces every now and then.
 Just last week, I figured out that he’s afraid of rolled up newspapers.
 Who knows how many other hidden traumas he has.”

 Sam moved her hands down Harry’s neck to massage his shoulders and back.
-He was now laying on the ground, fully stretch out, his eyes tightly closed in bliss.
+He was now laying on the ground, fully stretched out, his eyes tightly closed in bliss.

 “Sure,” Penelope said, whipping out her phone.
 “Here.
 What are you looking for?”